pantheon-systems/documentation/source/_docs/terminus.md

 ---
 title: Terminus, the Pantheon Command-Line Interface (CLI)
-description: Learn how to use Pantheon's CLI, Terminus, to develop your sites from the command line.
+description: Learn how to use Pantheon's CLI, Terminus, to develop your Drupal sites from the command line.
 categories: [developing]
 tags: [terminus, local]
 keywords: pantheon, terminus, command line, cli